kofigumbs/multi/README.md

 Create a custom, lightweight macOS app from a group of websites.

- - Create apps from a UI or the included command-line script
+ - Create apps from a UI or the command line
  - Configure settings with JSON
  - Built-in ad-blocker, provided by <https://better.fyi> (macOS 10.13+)
  - View one tab at a time or all at once with side-by-side view